aria-ml/dataeval/docs/source/notebooks/tt_identify_ood_samples.md

 print(f"Average score (OOD): {ae_gmm_result_ood.instance_score.mean():.4f}")
 ```

-## VAE with GMM for Maximum Robustness
+## VAE with GMM for maximum robustness

 Combining VAE's probabilistic latent space with GMM density estimation provides the most sophisticated OOD detection
 approach.
 This is particularly effective when you need high reliability and have sufficient computational resources.